mbadwa/DevOps-Projects/vprofile-project-aws-LiftAndShift/Lift and Shift Vprofile app.md

 1. Go to **EC2 > Network & Security > Key Pairs** and hit **Create key pair**
 2. Enter name **"vprofile-prod-key"** feel free to choose any name, but in keeping the standard that's why the key is given that name.
-3. Under Private key file format select .pem for Linux or .ppk for Windows
+3. Under Private key file format select **.pem** for Linux or **.ppk** for Windows
 4. Hit **Create key pair**
-5. Change the key access permissions as per instructions indicated
+5. Change the key access permissions as per instructions indicated within the console.

 ### Security Groups Examples in this Project